awsdocs/aws-elemental-medialive-user-guide/doc_source/creating-a-channel-step9.md

-# Step 9: Save<a name="creating-a-channel-step9"></a>
+# Step 10: Save the Channel<a name="creating-a-channel-step9"></a>

+To save \(create\) the channel, choose **Create channel** in the navigation pane\.

-You can save the channel only when you have configured and created everything you require\.
-As soon as you save, the configuration of the channel is validated and messages are displayed for any errors\.
-You cannot save a draft and you cannot save a channel that contains error messages\.
+You can save the channel only after you have configured and created everything that you require\.
+As soon as you save the channel, MediaLive validates the configuration of the channel and displays messages for any errors\.
+You can't save a draft of the channel, and you can't save a channel that contains error messages\.

-At the bottom of the navigation pane, choose Create Channel\.
+To find your newly created channel, in the navigation pane, choose **Channel**\. \(The navigation pane might be collapsed\.
+To open it, choose the menu icon in the upper\-left corner of the console\)\.

-The Channel panel reappears and shows the newly created channel in the list of channels\.
-The State changes to Creating, then Ready\.
+The **Channel** pane appears and shows the newly created channel in the list of channels\.
+The state changes to **Creating**, and then to **Ready**\.